Little Spoon scoops up $44M to grow its children’s nutrition delivery service – TechCrunch

 The four founders of Little Spoon came together to respond to those needs, Barnett said, and that is why more brands are also emerging.
 Another startup in the premium baby food space is Serenity Kids, offering low-sugar baby food.
 In June, it raised $7 million in Series A funding led by CircleUp Growth Partners.

-“It’s not an accident that when we started, seven in 10 using our products were millennials,” Barrett added.
-“We’ve entered this stage, en masse, where consumers are aware of the connection to food, health and nutrition.
+“It’s not an accident that when we started, seven in 10 new parents using our products were of the millennial generation,” Barnett added.
+“Millennials entered this stage, en masse, more aware of the connection to food, health and nutrition.
 They don’t want old baby food sitting on the shelf, and they are dual-income households where it isn’t convenient to cook it yourself.”

 Little Spoon is differentiating itself from the competition by creating an entire experience around the consumer with its community platform and by providing a range of products for every stage that are high quality and accessible in price.